Who could replace Van Bronckhorst at Rangers?

 However, in the same interview the Englishman stated his belief there is still "a window" for him to return to Premier League management, having left Burnley late last season.

-The appeal of Dyche to Rangers supporters may lie in his more conservative footballing style.
-Though Rangers have scored in all but one of their domestic games this season, they have become a soft touch defensively.
+One appeal of Dyche to Rangers supporters may lie in his more conservative footballing style.
+Although Rangers have scored in all but one of their domestic games this season, they have become a soft touch defensively.

 Like Gerrard and Brendan Rodgers at Celtic, success in Scotland can lead to a Premier League appointment, the timing of which is not always ideal for either of Glasgow's big two.